 The following is a glossary of what I personally mean when I say these words.
-I realize there are many different definitions for most of them and this is not an attempt to impose my definitions as the correct ones or an invitation to debate the definitions, this is only the definition that applies to anything I say or write.
-As language is meant to be a shortcut to communication I try not to spend too much time discussing definitions and usually avoid the names of things like ideologies which are sure to derail every conversation into a discussion of definitions.
-Let me know what’s missing.
+This is not an attempt to impose my definitions as the correct ones or an invitation to debate the definitions.
+It is only meant to apply to anything I say or write.
+As language is meant to be a shortcut to communication I try not to spend too much time discussing definitions.
+These books use definitions from universal reality unless otherwise noted.
+Terms using endoreality definitions are often denoted by single quotes.

-Approval economy: Economy based on societal approval and acceptance instead of trade to the powerful.
+Approval economy: Economy based on societal approval and acceptance.

 Auto-coercion: Transparent, consensual coercion a society applies onto itself.

 Auto-objects: People objectified by themselves who thereby become subjects with the power to objectify others.

 Autogenocide: Genocide instigated remotely, usually though media incited sectarianism or trade of drugs or weapons to the targeted population, but performed by the population on itself.

 Autonomy: 1.
 Freedom from involuntary, unbalanced interactions created through possession of a healthy personal membrane and network of primary euphoric sources and conduits.
 2. The right to governance by user group including governance of self for those things which impact only self.

 Billion: A billion is a million million (bi + million), but the U.S. changed it to mean a thousand million so that they could have ‘billionaires’, a classic example of reality manipulation to serve an exceptional myth and magical words subject to the whim of the endo-ideal used to create endo-identity.